ezotericno/LearningPython/WebDevelopment/README.md

-# All of my web development projects
+# Web Development with Python

 ## HTTP Methods TTR
 - GET = used to request data from a specific resource